SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 #### 🟢 LSM6DSR

-The LSM6DSR is a good IMU for DIY SlimeVR.
+LSM6DSR is a good IMU for DIY SlimeVR.
 It seems to perform a little worse than the ICM-45686, mostly in sensitivity, while being cheaper.
 Like the ICM-45686, this comes with the QMC6309 magnetometer built into the module.